gromnitsky/feedparser-tcl/doc/README.md

 A small Atom/RSS parser in Tcl 8.5+.
+Requires tDOM.

 Run `bin/feedparser` to test parsing of `test/data/feeds/*` files.